 Once all paperwork is returned, the Enrollment Coordinator will review it with you to make sure it has been filled out correctly and completely.
 M1KA requires that all families resolve all outstanding debts before your child/ren can be added to the waitlist.
 When you are offered an opening, you have 24 hours to respond to the offer.
 If there is not a response, the Enrollment Coordinator will move to the next child.
 If you have been offered an opening several times, and you have chosen to decline but stay on the waitlist, the Enrollment Coordinator will remove you after the third offer.
 It is crucial for us to keep an accurate waiting list for families that need to begin child care as soon as possible.
 Being on the waitlist does not guarantee child care on the date you requested.
 Your child/ren will remain on the waitlist until a spot is available.

-If you have any questions regarding the waitlist or enrollment process, p call 419-529-6501, ext.
-116 or email mandy@mansfieldfirst.com. please do not hesitate to
+If you have any questions regarding the waitlist or enrollment process, please do not hesitate to call 419-529-3556, ext.
+116 or email april@mansfieldfirst.com.

 Sincerely,

-Mandy Shaw